 The source shall submit reports to the NDEE as follows:

-The source shall submit a report of applicable monitoring and all instances of deviations from permit requirements every twelve (12) calendar months to the NDEE.
+The source shall submit a report of all instances of deviations from permit requirements including monitoring requirements stated in the permit every twelve (12) calendar months to the NDEE.
 The report shall be submitted by March 31 of the following year (Title 129, Chapter 8, Sections 004.03A and 015).

+(a) The report of deviations may be combined with the certification of compliance report required in Condition II.(A)(4).
+The submittal must clearly state that it is for both and must meet the requirements for the report of deviations and certification of compliance.

 (2) The source shall report all deviations from permit requirements, including those attributable to start-ups, shutdowns or malfunctions, the probable cause of such deviations, and any corrective actions or preventive measures taken.
 All reports of deviations must be submitted within the time frame as per Conditions II.(A)(2)(a), (b), and (c) below (Title 129, Chapter 11, Chapter 8, Sections 004.03, 004.04, 015 and Chapter 35, Sections 004 and 005).